talkable/talkable-docs/source/campaigns/tutorials/offers_show.rst

 .. include:: /partials/common.rst

 .. meta::
-   :description: Instant reward campaign lets you reward your brand advocate immediately — right after a referral link to a friend was sent.
+   :description: Instant reward campaign lets you reward your brand Advocate immediately — right after a referral link to a Friend was sent.

 Advocate Share Page
 -------------------